 A "no service" area will show up in white.

 Confirm that your phone number is active.

 If you're able to make calls and send/receive texts, then it's probably a good indicator that your phone number is active.
-To confirm this, go to the Device settings page in your account and check that the Status of your device is listed as "active".
+To confirm this, go to the Device Settings page in your account and check that the Status of your phone is listed as "active".